 Our eyes relay a continuous stream of images to the brain.
 We are unaware of most of this input, because processing every detail would require resources that far exceed the available neural capacity.
 Attention is the mechanism by which the brain selects the most important features of the sensory streams and gives them a perceptual advantage.

 A consistent observation in my experiments has been a change in the perception of visual stimuli when interfering with the activity of the eye proprioceptive area in the postcentral gyrus (Balslev, Gowen and Miall, J Cogn Neurosci, 2011, Odoj and Balslev, J Cogn Neurosci, 2013).
 The changes in perception are accompanied by changes in activity in the higher-order visual cortex (Balslev, Siebner, Paulson and Kassuba., Neuroimage, 2012).
-These changes are likely to be the result of the changes in the oculoproprioceptive signal, because they can be replicated when the extraocular muscles are directly stretched (Balslev, Newman and Knox, Invest Opthalmology and Vis Science, 2012).
-These findings are intriguing because the somatosensory cortex is normally not associated with visuospatial attention.
+These effects are likely to be the result of the alteration of the oculoproprioceptive signal, because they can be replicated when the extraocular muscles are directly stretched (Balslev, Newman and Knox, Invest Opthalmology and Vis Science, 2012).
+My findings are intriguing because the somatosensory cortex is normally not associated with visuospatial attention.
 A role of this structure in attention however would explain a counter-intuitive observation.
 An extension of the lesion into the somatosensory cortex is associated with a milder attention bias in patients with spatial neglect (Balslev, Odoj and Karnath, J Neurosci, 2013).

 How are the eyes and attention coupled?